bbc/catflap-camera/docs/INSTALLATION.md

 # Installing the camera

+A brief note on style conventions in this document - things you can type in to your Pi or will see on the console are written `like this`.

 ## Hardware Preparation

 * Connect the Raspberry Pi camera to the Pi's camera socket - [check the orientation of the cable is correct](http://www.raspberrypi.org/documentation/configuration/camera.md) (blue backing towards the ethernet port)